 Read More: How to Create a Monthly Budget That Really Works

 You aren’t budgeting for fun money

 If you aren’t leaving room for fun in your budget, you’re going to have a hard time sticking to it.

-I know plenty of personal finance experts who push people to cut back in every area possible, especially when you’re paying off debt.
+I know plenty of personal finance experts who push people to cut back in every area possible, especially when they’re paying off debt.

-But time and time again, I talk to clients and potential clients who have tried that kind of budgeting and burned out.
+But time and time again, I talk to people who have tried that kind of budgeting and have burned out.